cdelorme/level/readme.md

 ## future plans

-- optional high-fidelity flag that performs full-binary comparison on files that have sha256 matches for 100% match accuracy
+- optional high-fidelity flag for full-binary comparison
+    - optionally performed on any sha256 matches
+    - can also set max-size to a sane default, and run full-binary for files above that size limit
 - implement complex image, video, and audio comparison algorithms with support for things like
     - partial image, video, or audio clips (including images from video)
     - images that have been: